The VBA Curve Tracer Project

 Bud's Wild Hair idea.

-Bud could not leave the challenges this DUT supply circuit posed out of his head, and started working on a novel and different solution that would accomplish a better regulation transition from voltage regulation into current limiting.
+Bud could not leave the challenges this DUT supply circuit posed out of his head, and started working on a novel and different solution that would accomplish a better transition from voltage regulation into current limiting across the voltage and current spectrum.
 He called it a "Wild Hair" idea.

 The DUT supply Voltage Regulator